markbirbeck/youknowfordevs.com/_posts/2018-07-20-using-disqus-with-netlify.md

 Well, second, whilst you might be used to running your SSG locally and then pushing the generated HTML to somewhere like S3 or a CDN, with Netlify that's done for you, by connecting Netlify to your GitHub, GitLab or Bitbucket repo.

-Yawn...you can do that with GitHub's pages, you tell me.
+Yawn...you can do that with GitHub Pages, you tell me.

 But here is where it gets interesting; Netlify has built a whole set of features into its build process that can help you manage the *generated* blog without having to modify the repo itself.
 You can add forms and logins to your blog, for example.